 Whether they are headed to college or not, it’s a huge adjustment for all parties involved.
-The argument could be made that moving off to college is more often a soft transition – with lots of continued help potentially from the parents and school.
-This article by NYU Child & Adolescent Psychology provides some great tips, in addition to what I’ll be sharing, for helping parents and kids manage the psychological impact of transitioning to college.
+The argument could be made that moving off to college is more often a soft transition.
+College kids often get more continued help from the parents and school.

 It used to be common practice to move out after high school, at about 18 or 19 years old.
 And legally, they aren’t entitled to live with you past 18 years old.

-But Time Magazine’s article, Read This Before You Push Your Deadbeat Millennial Out of the House recommends letting your kid stay longer to “help them make the most out of the financial breathing room you’re providing.”
+But according to Time Magazine, you may want to consider letting your kid stay longer.
+The idea is that it will “help them make the most out of the financial breathing room you’re providing.”

-In fact, according to the Pew survey, living with a parent became the most common young adult living situation in 2016 for the first time on record!“A record 32 percent of young adults live with their parents.
-For the first time in more than 75 years, living in Motel Mom is the most common kind of living arrangement.” – May 2016 Pew Survey #finallyfamilyhomes #AHopeandAFuture… Click To Tweet
+In fact, according to the Pew survey, living with a parent became the most common young adult living situation in 2016 for the first time on record!

-Empowering Parents’ article, “Failure to Launch, Part 3: Six Steps o Help Your Adult Child Move Out” recommends,
+Empowering Parents’ article, “Failure to Launch, Part 3: Six Steps to Help Your Adult Child Move Out” recommends,

 “If you’re in a situation where your adult child is living with you and it’s mutually beneficial – or at the very least mutually respectful – that’s fine.”